bernhardAxonIvy/doc/source/engine-guide/getting-started/linux/configure.rst

 Configure the Engine
 --------------------

-Now, let's configure the |ivy-engine| with a license and a system database.
+Now, let's configure the Axon Ivy Engine with a license and a system database.

-First, request a valid |ivy-engine| license.
+First, request a valid Axon Ivy Engine license.
 Either you get a license for your productive system through one of our sales representatives or contact our support for a time limited trial license.
 If you do not have a license you can skip this section and continue with the next section.